Skip to content

 Costs & Financial Aid

-The Master of Science in Biomedical Regulatory Affairs is a self-sustaining, fee-based degree program offered by the UW School of Pharmacy in partnership with UW Continuum College.
+The Master of Science in Biomedical Regulatory Affairs is a self-sustaining, fee-based degree program administered by the UW School of Pharmacy in partnership with UW Continuum College.

 Costs